 PhD in Speech-Language-Hearing Sciences

-PhD applications are considered year-round, but all applicants seeking funding should meet the January 10, 2022 deadline.
+PhD applications are considered year-round, but all applicants seeking funding should apply for fall 2023 and meet the January 9, 2023 deadline.
 Do not submit an application unless you have first connected with a potential advisor.
+The department conducts a holistic review of applications; some applicants may be interviewed as part of the application process.

 Eligible PhD applicants will be considered for the DOVE Fellowship.
 The fellowship is available for incoming graduate students in research-based programs and promotes a diversity of views, experiences, and ideas in pursuit of research, scholarship, and creative excellence.